Think You're Ready to Open Your Own ABA Practice?

 – Dr. Michael F. Dorsey, LABA, BCBA-D

-He explains that if you join a group practice you’ll probably start out providing direct service while gaining input from experienced colleagues regarding behavioral plans.
-Eventually you will be asked to start supervising a few technicians and paraprofessionals, overseeing the assessments, modifying teaching plans, and writing behavioral work plans.
+He explains that if you join a group practice, you’ll probably start out providing direct service while gaining input from experienced colleagues on behavioral plans.
+Eventually, you’ll be asked to supervise a few technicians and paraprofessionals, oversee assessments, modify teaching plans, and write behavioral work plans.

-“Then promotions start happening….You get promoted to a management role and you’re running a program with 15 to 20 BCBAs working under you.
-So over time it kind of works its way up, and you end up wishing you had an MBA.”
+“Then promotions start happening….You get promoted to a management role,e and you’re running a program with 15 to 20 BCBAs working under you.
+So over time it works its way up, and you end up wishing you had an MBA.”

 Finding Experienced ABAs that You Believe In… and that Believe in You

-Dr. Dorsey encourages newly certified BCBAs to take full advantage of the camaraderie and support available to them through the best practitioners in the ABA professional community.
+Dr. Dorsey encourages newly certified BCBAs to take full advantage of the camaraderie and support available through the best practitioners in the ABA professional community.

 “The way to go figure that stuff out is to go find somebody who is running a highly ethical successful organization, and apply for a job and be honest with them…say, ‘Look, I’d like to come, I want to learn from you, but I want you to know my hope going into this is five years from now I’d like to open up my own program.'”

 Some practices even have formal mentorship programs you can join.
-Pierre Louis, BCBA with Brett DiNovi & Associates explains that their company pairs new hires with an experienced BCBA or clinical coordinator who they meet with weekly.
-These young practitioners learn the nuts and bolts of the program, gaining skills in billing, treatment plan templates and time management.
+Pierre Louis, BCBA with Brett DiNovi & Associates, explains that their company pairs new hires with an experienced BCBA or clinical coordinator whom they meet with weekly.
+These young practitioners learn the nuts and bolts of the program, gaining skills in billing, treatment plan templates, and time management.

 Even if there isn’t a formal mentorship program available, actively seek out guidance from experienced practitioners within the group or institution you join, and make it clear right from the initial interview that this is what you want.